Microstructure of He II in the presence of boundaries

 is positive and nonzero.
 Outside of the box, the WF decays exponentially.

 With regard for the above consideration, the WF of the ground state of $N$ interacting Bose particles located in the box can be sought in the form

-where $\Psi^{f}_{\textbf{0}}$ is the WF of the GS of $N$ \textit{free} Bose particles in the box (function (\ref{1-16}) with $l_{x}=l_{y}=l_{z}=1$), $e^{\tilde{S}_{b}}$ is a WF of the form (\ref{1-2}), (\ref{1-3}) with the sums $\sum\limits^{(\pi)}$ instead of $\sum\limits^{(2\pi)}$ (this is seen from expansion (\ref{1-13})), and $e^{S_{w}^{(1)}}$ describes the cross terms arising at the substitution of $\Psi^{f}_{\textbf{0}}e^{\tilde{S}_{b}}$ in the Schr\"{o}dinger equation.
+where $\Psi^{f}_{\textbf{0}}$ is the WF of the GS of $N$ \textit{free} Bose particles in the box (function (\ref{1-16}) with $l_{x}=l_{y}=l_{z}=1$), $e^{\tilde{S}_{b}}$ is a WF of the form (\ref{1-2}), (\ref{1-3}) with the sums $\sum^{(\pi)}$ instead of $\sum^{(2\pi)}$ (this is seen from expansion (\ref{1-13})), and $e^{S_{w}^{(1)}}$ describes the cross terms arising at the substitution of $\Psi^{f}_{\textbf{0}}e^{\tilde{S}_{b}}$ in the Schr\"{o}dinger equation.
 By the theorem on nodes, if the GS is nondegenerate, then $\Psi_{0}$ is nonzero in all points in the box.
 Therefore, it is convenient to lift the function $S_{w}^{(1)}$ to the exponent.
 The factor $e^{\tilde{S}_{b}}$ appears due to the interatomic interaction, and $\Psi^{f}_{\textbf{0}}$ ensures the fulfillment of BCs and the transition to the WF of free particles at the switch-off of the interaction.
-Notice that the structure (\ref{1-23}) was proposed previously by S. Yushchenko \cite{yush}.